Poltanek/database-management-analysis/README.md

 ![image(2)](https://github.com/user-attachments/assets/c8278127-17f4-47c6-ab5b-a663a9d78d29)

-ERD design effectively captures the structure needed to manage the training courses, the departments that offer them
+ERD design effectively captures the structure needed to manage the training courses, the departments that offer them, the scheduling of course sessions and the employees attending these sessions.
+It ensures that the relationships between entities are clearly defined, facilitating efficient data management and retrieval.
+Shown in Figure.
+Shown in Figure 4.

 ### Figure 4
 ![image(8)](https://github.com/user-attachments/assets/d504e519-33ef-4ebf-af30-da2cc5e4f936)

+### Figure 5
 ![image(3)](https://github.com/user-attachments/assets/e730e1c0-b896-4a5c-be48-977bccc47bb9)